What Makes a Successful Mobile App?

 Create a point of difference.

-Marketing is the answer to all your ‘but how will people know about my app?’ problems.
+Marketing is the answer to all of your ‘but how will people know about my app?’ problems.
 It’s a wise idea to create a budget and begin marketing your app before its launch.
 If done right, this ensures that there will be a buzz of excitement and suspense for your apps release date.
-It also can lead to a successful first week in terms of downloads.
+It also can lead to a successful first week regarding downloads.
 If you wait until after the launch to start marketing, your app may sit idle in the app store for weeks or even months without any interest.
 You can’t however, only advertise your app in the lead up to launch.
 It must be consistent throughout pre-launch, launching stages and post-launch.
-Keep at it with updates and refreshing marketing campaigns and you’ll do better than you ever imagined doing without one.
+Keep at it with updates and refreshing marketing campaigns, and you’ll do better than you ever imagined doing without one.

 The Feedback Loop